How to Make Magnesium Oil...Plus, Why You MUST Use Magnesium!

 Magnesium is an essential mineral that our body must have in order to function.
 We can't produce it on our own, so we need to take it in some form.
 Luckily, magnesium is found in many healthy foods, especially spinach, chard, pumpkin seeds, yogurt, almonds, dark chocolate (YAY!), and more.
 But, even though magnesium is a common mineral, over 80% of people in America are deficient!
 80 percent!
 Yikes!

-Here are some reasons why magnesium will improve your life:
+Here are some reasons why magnesium will improve your life and health:

 1) Magnesium is necessary for over 300 known chemical processes in our human bodies.